NAVIONICS TEAM

 Smart Battery Housings

-This year Navionics worked on creating a Smart Battery system which adds a Battery Management IC to each battery for the vehicle.
+Two years ago we switched to a Smart Battery System which adds a Battery Management IC to each battery for the vehicle.
 This provides additional telemetry and protection for our vehicle’s MaxAmps 5S 8000 mAh LiPo Batteries.
 The smart battery housings use the Texas Instruments BQ40Z80 Lithium-Ion battery pack manager IC, which provides charge balancing, state of charge estimation, and battery protection features.
 We additionally created a display board which allows a magnet to be brought towards the battery to read the current charge level for the pack.
 The microcontroller connects to the rest of the vehicle with a CAN bus link, allowing for the remaining charge estimation to be viewed by the vehicle operator.
+This past year we additionally developed a custom charger to streamline charging with the Smart Battery Housings, giving real-time feedback as they charge.

 The smart battery housings was one of our most ambitious projects to date, pushing our design, assembly, and testing capabilities further than we have gone before.
 If you want to be a part of this and make the next big project, reach out to us and join Navionics!

-View the schematics for the Battery Management Board and the LCD Board
+View the schematics for the Battery Management Board, the LCD Board, and the Charger Board.